ashneetrathore/CarrollSolver/README.md

 Carroll Solver is a program that solves word ladders, a game invented by Lewis Carroll in which a start word is transformed to a target word by changing one letter at a time, with each step forming a valid word.
 For example, to get from *"ate"* to *"oat"*, one possible sequence of words is *ate → ape → apt → opt → oat*.
 Word ladders continue to be popular in puzzle culture, appearing in digital games such as LinkedIn Games' 2024 release *CrossClimb*.
 Carroll Solver provides an efficient way to compute the **shortest** transformation sequences between any two dictionary words.
 Users can input a start word and a target word of the same length from the dictionary, and the program outputs the resulting sequence.

 ### :gear: HOW IT WORKS
 Written in **C++**, the program loads a dictionary of words from a file and represents each word as a node in a **search space**.
 It explores one-letter transformations to reach the target word.
-It uses a **custom priority-queue** to implement an informed, **A\* (A-star) search**, prioritizing words based on steps taken, defined as the Lewis Carroll distance, and estimated letters remaining to the target.
+It uses a **custom priority-queue** to implement an informed, **A\* (A-star) search**, prioritizing words based on steps taken (defined as the Lewis Carroll distance) and estimated letters remaining to the target.
 This algorithm is more efficient than the standard BFS (Breadth-First Search) or DFS (Depth-First Search), as it focuses on searching the most promising paths first.
 The dictionary and discovered words are stored in unordered sets for fast lookups, and a tree-based map tracks each word's predecessor to reconstruct the transformation path.

 ### :open_file_folder: PROJECT FILE STRUCTURE
 ```bash